siuking666/Larson-Davis-Sound-Meter-Monitoring-Software-Development/Readme_export-data-processing.md

-Larson Davis Exported Data Processing Python Code Documentation v1 25/11/2024 by Ken Cheung
+# Larson Davis Exported Data Processing Python Code Documentation
+# 3/12/2024 by Ken Cheung

+# Pre-requisites:
+-	G4 LD Utility installed
+-	Python & any IDE (e.g. Jupyter / Visual Studio) installed (for uncompiled code)

-Current Features:
+# Current Features:
+-	GitHub Version Control (along with this documentation)
--	Define different input directory and output directory at will separately
+-	Define different input directory and output directory separately
 -	Name the output file name and extension at will
 -	Matches given model and serial number with input data, and only processes matching files
 -	Support processing only 1 specific file
 -	Support batch processing entire folder
--	Discarded data columns can be changed according to needs
+-	Custom define data columns to discard
 -	One output file is created for each date detected
 -	Output file has automatic versioning support, if output file of the same name already exists, i.e. from running the code more than once, no overwrites, no conflicts
 -	Processed files are copied to sub-folders of each date in output folder, for better organization
 -	Specific error messages for troubleshooting

-Defined Variables: YOU NEED TO CHECK THESE FOR THE CODE TO RUN Assume the default filename structure: ¡§{model_number} {serial_number}-{date}{index}-{time}.csv¡¨
+# Defined Variables: YOU NEED TO CHECK THESE FOR THE CODE TO RUN
+*Assume the default filename structure: ¡§{model_number} {serial_number}-{date}{index}-{time}.csv¡¨*

 -	Input directory: folder where all your files for processing are
 -	Output directory: folder where all your processed files go; if not found, one will be created
 -	Output file name: will have date as prefix and version number as suffix